When allergies strike, nasal sprays can help. There are many different types, and most work faster than pills.

 Decongestant sprays shrink swollen blood vessels and tissues in your nose that cause congestion.
-Afrin Nasal Spray, Dristan, Neo-Synephrine, and Sinex are some examples of these medicines.
+Oxymetazoline hydrochloride (Afrin, Dristan, Sinex) and phenylephrine hydrochloride (Neo-Synephrine) are some examples of these medicines.
 You can buy them over the counter.

 Don’t use decongestant nasal sprays longer than three days.
 Using them longer can actually make your nose more stopped up.
 Ask your doctor before using them if you have glaucoma or high blood pressure that’s not under control.

 Antihistamine sprays relieve congestion, itchy and runny nose, and sneezing.
-They are available by prescription and include Astelin, Astepro, and Patanase.
+They are available by prescription and include azelastine (Astelin, Astepro) and olopatadine (Patanase).
 They usually cause less drowsiness than antihistamine pills, but they still may make some people sleepy.

 Steroid Nasal Sprays

-These prescription sprays work very well to reduce the swelling in your nose so you can breathe better.
+These sprays work very well to reduce congestion, sneezing, and itchy, watery eyes.
 They also help stop a drippy nose.
-It takes a few days to weeks before you’ll notice your symptoms getting better.
+They're often the first drug recommended for allergies, but it takes about a week before you’ll notice your symptoms getting better.

 Side effects can include headache, sore throat, nosebleed, or cough.

-This nasal spray prevents your body from releasing histamine, the chemical that causes your allergy symptoms like runny nose and sneezing.
+This nasal spray prevents your body from releasing histamines, chemicals that cause allergy symptoms like runny nose and sneezing.
 It can also help a stuffy nose.
 Some people see results in only 30 minutes.
 For it to work best, you need to start using it one to two weeks before allergy season starts and then use it one or more times every day.
 It doesn’t work as well as steroid nasal sprays.